-Lifestyle changes that can help you function as the disease progresses fall into two categories:
+Lifestyle changes that can help you function as the disease progresses fall into 2 categories:

-As a person with Alzheimers disease, your abilities will gradually decline.
+As a person with AD, your abilities will gradually decline.
 You will be unable to address planning, caregiving, and treatment issues.
 The following guidelines apply to you, as long as you are able to be involved in planning, and to your family and caregiver.

 Legal and Financial Planning

 Legal and financial planning should be done as soon as possible after diagnosis.
 Rely on trusted financial and legal advisers to set your affairs in order.

 As the disease advances, you may not be able to make assessments about treatment and other healthcare issues.
 It is important to make your wishes known to your family and doctor early.
 In addition, choose a healthcare proxy (someone you trust to make health decisions for you when you are unable to do so yourself) and/or complete a living will.